What would you do if you weren’t a musician? I would have liked to have been a Marine biologist.

 Upon graduating, Emma was awarded a first prize with distinction, and in the same year won the Raymonnd Weil Prize.
 In 2004, she was nominated by Claudio Abbado for the European Förderpreis, which she was awarded.
 She has also won Her Royal Highness Princess Alice Prize, the Leila Bull Prize, the Macklin Bursary, and the John West Prize.

 Emma is a founding member of the Mahler Chamber Orchestra, with which she has played since 1997.
 In 2003 she became solo English horn in the Lucerne Festival Orchestra and, in 2009, solo oboe in the Budapest Festival Orchestra.
-She has been a member of the Bayerischer Rundfunk Orchestra since April 2016 and recently became solo cor anglais at the Bayerische Staatsoper.
+She has been a member of the Bayerischer Rundfunk Orchestra since April 2016 and was solo Cor anglais at the Bayerischer Staatsoper from 2019 to 2021.

 Emma is also a guest principal oboe and guest principal English horn in prestigious orchestras such as the London Symphony Orchestra, Scottish Chamber Orchestra, Royal Scottish National Orchestra, the Orchestre National de France, Swedish Radio Orchestra, and the Westdeutscher Rundfunk Orchestra.